Arjay123/django-react-playground/README.md

 ### Apache

 I use apache with mod_wsgi to deploy my projects, reference the [Django Docs](https://docs.djangoproject.com/en/1.11/howto/deployment/wsgi/modwsgi/) for more info on how to set up your apache config file.
+See [apache_config](apache_config) for an example on how to set up your Apache config file to work with Django and Virtualenv.

 # TODO
 - [x] DjangoCon US 2016 - Django and React: Perfect Together by Jack McCloy: https://www.youtube.com/watch?v=zYHv6U86X0Y